Plenty of marketers say they use AI for content. Far fewer say it actually improved their results.

 The real cost math nobody does

-But here's the part people miss.
-If your AI content performs 20% worse than your manual content (common without brand voice training), and you're monetizing through conversions, that 20% engagement drop might cost you more than the time you saved.
+But here is the part people miss.
+If your AI content performs worse than your hand-written content, which is common without brand voice training, and you monetize through conversions, that engagement drop can cost you more than the time you saved.
+Slower content that converts beats fast content nobody reads.

-The math only works when AI content quality stays within 5-15% of your human content.
-That requires proper setup - brand voice training, consistent editing, and maintaining that 30% human content ratio.
+So the math only works when AI quality stays close to your human quality.
+That takes proper setup: brand voice training, consistent editing, and that 30% human content ratio.

 My actual AI content creation workflow